MS8080/MarkView/CHECKBOX_FEATURE.md

 # Interactive Checkbox Feature

-MarkView includes interactive checkbox support, allowing you to click checkboxes in the preview pane to toggle their state.
+Scribe includes interactive checkbox support, allowing you to click checkboxes in the preview pane to toggle their state.

 ## How It Works